Happy New Year!

 to end the party, but if there is any chance that you are driving with an elevated BAC, then stop the party.
 Say, “OK folks, we need to straighten up.
 I need your help in getting us home.”
 Don’t sing or engage in distracting conversation.
 Turn off the radio.
 Don’t talk on the cell phone.
 Give driving your undivided attention.
 Don’t let anyone in the car have an open container.
 You may be perfectly capable of driving, but if a drunk passenger is yelling "Happy New Year" out the window, the police may stop the car and give you a drunk driving test.
 The moment you get in the car the party is over.

-(8) Check the checklist.
+(9) Check the checklist.
 Have a mental checklist.
 You don’t want to get stopped because you failed to use your turn signal.
 I was once stopped by the police on lower Broadway and forced to take a Breathalyzer.
 I knew I had only had two beers in a two-hour period so I was not concerned.
 The reason they stopped me is that I had not tuned on my headlights as I pulled out into the street.
+This was in a previous car years ago when headlights did not turn on automatically.
 The downtown area is well lit and this was just an oversight.
 The police are looking for excuses to stop you; don’t give them one.
 Seat belts?
 Check.
 Adjust the mirror?
 Check.
 Turn off the radio?
 Check.
 Turn on the headlights?
 Check.

 This is an additional tip suggested by a student of the Rod Williams School of Drunk Driving.